mobxjs/mobx-react-lite/README.md

 1. Make it possible to introduce reactivity to React function components
 2. Make it possible to have local observable state in React function components

-This library does _not_ support class based components.
+This library does _not_ support **class based components**.
 If you need class based component support, use [mobx-react](https://github.com/mobxjs/mobx-react), which wraps this library.

 ### Adding reactivity to React components